jdscdev/line-server-rails/README.md

 ## How it Works

 1. On boot, `LineIndex` indexes the file by storing byte offsets per line.
-2. These offsets are cached in memory using `Rails.cache`.
+2. These offsets are stored in memory.
 3. When a line is requested, `LineIndex#read_line` uses `File#seek` and `readline` to retrieve it efficiently.
 4. No full file read is performed on each request.